Prenatal Yoga Teacher Training

 Doulas and pregnant women - come along for a nourishing retreat

 Are you a certified yoga teacher looking to expand your skill set?
 Do you love to provide a nurturing space of loving self care for women?
-Ready to upgrade your Yoga Alliance or Yoga Australia accreditation?
 Or are you a doula or mum-to-be who would love to deepen your understanding of yogic practice through a beautiful, nourishing retreat experience?

-Human birth is a great gift — welcome and honour it with due respect, humility and joy
+Human birth is a great gift — let’s welcome it with due respect, humility and joy

 There is nothing as powerful as a group of women coming together to support one another.
 The primal journey of birthing our babies is a pivotal moment in a woman's life, so spending this time together should not be underestimated in its power for us to ‘hold space’ in our minds and hearts for birthing.